 To quantify academic progress, a school must set a maximum time frame in which a student is expected to complete a program.
 For a graduate program, the maximum time frame cannot exceed 150 percent of the published length of the program measured in credit hours attempted.
 As stated in terms of years, students are normally expected to complete a master's degree by the end of two years of full-time study.
-Therefore, degree students will forfeit their eligibility to participate in federal financial aid programs after three years of full-time enrollment, or 150 percent of the normal expected to complete a graduate degree by the end of one year of full-time study and so will forfeit their eligibility to participate in federal financial aid programs after 1.5 years of full-time enrollment, or 150 percent of the normal expected time frame.
+Therefore, degree students will forfeit their eligibility to participate in federal financial aid programs after three years of full-time enrollment, or 150 percent of the normal expected time frame.
+Graduate and post-bacc certificate students are normally expected to complete a graduate degree by the end of one year of full-time study and so will forfeit their eligibility to participate in federal financial aid programs after 1.5 years of full-time enrollment, or 150 percent of the normal expected time frame.